 Safeer Ullah Khan

-Safeer, too, joined TW towards the end of 2010.
+Safeer joined TW towards the end of 2010.
 His first project was ‘Tartuffe (A French Play in Urdu)’.
 He has contributed to the development of TW in many ways.
 He has acted in plays, written scripts, trained new entrants, directed plays, and organized Urdu reading and recitation sessions especially the TW Annual Event Shaam e Sukhan.
-He scripted the script of ‘Bachay Hamaray Ehd Ke’ – a play for children performed in Children Literature Festival in Islamabad.
+He scripted ‘Bachay Hamaray Ehd Ke’ – a play for children performed in Children Literature Festival in Islamabad.
 He directed ‘Siasat @ 8 PM’, performed in ‘This Stained Dawn’, and has conducted numerous training sessions for new entrants.
 He is the one who takes care of this website also.
 He holds a masters degree in English literature, and has served the communication needs of many nonprofit and for-profit entities including Channel 7 Private Limited, Adgroup Private Limited, Bedari, and USAID Ambassador’s Fund Grant Program.
 (Read more)